 One thing you’ll notice is that the clamp runs fore and aft on the head, and not left to right.
 This means that if you have a non-square Arca-Type baseplate on your camera body already, perhaps an L plate, this will actually be running in the wrong direction to connect the camera body directly to the head.

-To solve this you’ll either need to make use of the included Arca plate and mount it perpendicular to the plate that’s already on the camera (you could also remove the existing plate), or mount some sort of other clamp onto plate at 9- degrees to the existing one.
-Much of this depends how you’ll be using the head.
+To solve this you’ll either need to make use of the included Arca plate and mount it perpendicular to the plate that’s already on the camera (you could also remove the existing plate) or mount another clamp onto the plate at 90 degrees to the existing one.
+Much of this depends on how you’ll be using the head.
 If you just want to use it as a gimbal substitute with collared lenses, as in my photos of it with the Canon 100-400mm, then the clamp runs in the correct direction.
 If you want to use it for all kinds of video shooting and mount the camera body to the head, you’ll probably have to commit to using the plate that is provided with the head, even if you already have a plate on the camera.
 It’s not a big deal, but it needs a bit of forethought.

 On the left side of the head is a pair of nicely sized knobs for controlling the friction of the panning and tilting motion.
 I really like this design, having both knobs in the same place, and I think it’s much better than the standard video head design that sees the panning lock knob positioned on the panning base.
 It’s just nice to have them so close together so that you can unlock both axis quickly without moving your hands around too much.

 Now, I use the word “lock” here, but perhaps this isn’t quite true.
-Strangely, I discovered that it’s actually impossible to really lock the motion of these two axis, even if you turn these knobs very hard.
-As someone that is used to using a ballhead or a gimbal that can be locked absolutely solidly, this was a real surprise and a disappointment.
+Strangely, I discovered that it’s actually impossible to really lock the motion of these two axes, even if you turn these knobs very hard.
+As someone that is used to using a ball head or a gimbal that can be locked absolutely solidly, this was a real surprise and a disappointment.

 The head isn’t extremely loose when these knobs are tightened, but I definitely wouldn’t call it locked.
 If you had a camera on it and you put the tripod on your shoulder for a few minutes of walking, you’re definitely going to find that the tilt axis has sagged and the pan axis has rotated slightly.